ucdavis-bioinformatics-training/2019-single-cell-RNA-sequencing-Workshop-UCD_UCSF/welcome.md

 ### Eduroam
 Many academic (and some non-academic) institutions are a part of Eduroam.
 (See "List of Institutions" under "Members" at https://www.eduroam.us/ to find out if your institution is a member.)
 Please make sure you can log into Eduroam with your device at your home institution, which will make things easier once you come to UCD/UCSF.

-If your institution is not a member of Eduroam, you can still access the open wireless through ("UCD Guest")[#ucd-guest-wireless] or ("UCSF guest")[#ucsf-guest-wireless].
+If your institution is not a member of Eduroam, you can still access the open wireless through ["UCD Guest"](#ucd-guest-wireless) or ["UCSF guest"](#ucsf-guest-wireless).

 ### UCD Guest Wireless